She (pronoun): Non-human she

-She can also be used for ships and other inanimate objects of significance to the owner.

-Many English style guides discourage the use of she for countries or inanimate objects, and such usage may be considered dated or sexist.
+Many English style guides discourage the use of she for countries or inanimate objects; such use may be considered dated or sexist.

 Deities

 "She" may refer to a particular goddess or to a monotheistic God when regarded as female.
 In this case it may be written "She" with reverential capitalization.

-Pronunciation

-According to the OED, the following pronunciations are used:

 Other

 In 1999, she was selected as the word of the millennium by the American Dialect Society.